jonathanlermitage/tikione-steam-cleaner/README.md

 ## TikiOne Steam Cleaner - The best companion of Steam users

-###### *Info: You are an IT or industrial company which has an office in France?
-I'm open to hiring: I will integrate an engineering school (Computer Science and Mathematics) in September, and I look for a three-year contract (part-time at school, part-time work).
-See my [devblog](http://netbeanscolors.org/inge/) for details (in French).*

 Tikione Steam Cleaner is an open source and free software written in Java7 and helps you to find and remove all games's redistribuable packages downloaded by Steam (http://store.steampowered.com).
 For MS Windows only.